-Extremely durable; comes with great foot pedal-opening system; inner system great at getting air out of trash bags.
+Extremely durable; comes with great foot pedal-opening system; inner system great at getting air out of bags.
 Very well constructed.

 Fairly pricey compared to units with similar features.